Celtic fusion: Celtic jazz

-Modern acts such as Clannad, Nightnoise, Melanie O'Reilly, and Raggle Taggle or Roland Becker (in the eighties) combine Celtic music with jazz.
+Modern acts such as Clannad, Nightnoise, and Breton musician, Roland Becker (in the 1980s) combined Celtic music with jazz.
 The jazz can range from the big band swing style to the smooth jazz style.

-O'Reilly's musical partner has a side project called Temro that improvises over Irish traditional music in sophisticated harmonic and rhythmic environments.

-Ensemble Ériu is an Irish band which blends the minimalism and improvisatory spirit of jazz around Irish traditional melodies.
+Jack Talty's Ensemble Ériu is an Irish band that blends the minimalism and improvisatory spirit of jazz around Irish traditional melodies.

-Norman&Corrie, comprising Scottish drummer Corrie Dick and multi-instrumentalist Norman Willmore of Peatbog Faeries perform Shetlandic fiddle music reimagined as contemporary electronic-fringed jazz.
+Norman&Corrie, comprising Scottish drummer Corrie Dick and multi-instrumentalist Norman Willmore of Peatbog Faeries, perform Shetlandic fiddle music reimagined as contemporary electronic-fringed jazz.
 The band released their debut album Twa Double Doubles in 2024.

+Connemara-based group, Trá Pháidín, play music which has been described as a fusion of traditional Irish music, folk and experimental jazz with elements of art rock and krautrock.

-Celtic New Age
+Celtic new-age

-Celtic New Age artists such as Enya, Clannad, Afro Celt Sound System, Catya Maré, Iona, and Gary Stadler incorporate traditional melodies and lyrics with synths and pads to create a mellow relaxed fusion that has proven highly marketable.
+Celtic new-age artists such as Enya, Clannad, Afro Celt Sound System, Catya Maré, Iona, and Gary Stadler incorporate traditional melodies and lyrics with synths and layered sounds to create a mellow relaxed fusion that has proven highly marketable.
 Enya, for example, is one of the best-selling musicians in the world.

 Celtic pop

-Celtic pop artists such as The Corrs, Nolwenn Leroy, Mimori Yusa and Gwennyn incorporate pop music elements into traditional tunes.
+Celtic pop artists such as the Corrs, Nolwenn Leroy, Saint Sister, Mimori Yusa Clannad and Gwennyn incorporate pop music elements into traditional tunes.

 Celtic punk

-Other Celtic punk artists are The Real McKenzies, Neck, Smiting Shillelagh, Flatfoot 56, The Tossers, The Vandon Arms, The Molly Maguires, Mutiny, and Black 47 (who also incorporate hip hop influences).
+Other Celtic punk artists are the Real McKenzies, Neck, Flatfoot 56, the Tossers, Mutiny, and Black 47 (who also incorporate hip-hop influences).
 The genre is most popular in Ireland, Scotland, England, the United States, and Canada.

-Punks singing in Celtic languages began to emerge in the late 1970s in Wales, where groups such as Ail Symudiad (Second Movement) and Y Trwynau Coch (The Red Noses) began performing in fast-paced idioms reminiscent of the Jam; a rather harder sound was adopted by Yr Anhrefn (Chaos) in the 1980s.
-The 2000s saw in Scotland the emergence of several Gaelic-language punk bands, such as Mill a h-Uile Rud and the genre is also represented in Brittany with the band called Les Ramoneurs de Menhirs.
+Punks singing in Celtic languages began to emerge in the late 1970s in Wales; a rather harder sound was adopted by Yr Anhrefn in the 1980s.
+The 2000s saw in Scotland the emergence of several Gaelic-language punk bands, such as Mill a h-Uile Rud and the genre is also represented in Brittany with Les Ramoneurs de Menhirs.

 Celtic reggae

-The fusion of Celtic music and reggae is a hybrid started by the band Edward II and The Red Hot Polkas, an example of Celtic dub, The Trojans, an example of Celtic ska, and followed on by PaddyRasta, an example of Celtic folk reggae, and the Celtic Reggae Revolution.
-Other collaborations include The Chieftains and Ziggy Marley, Sharon Shannon and Bréag.
+The fusion of Celtic music and reggae is a hybrid started by the band Edward II and others.

 Celtic rock

-Modern Celtic rock acts include The Waterboys, Jethro Tull/ Ian Anderson, Rathkeltair, Alan Stivell, Gaelic Storm, Sinéad O'Connor, The Cranberries, The Proclaimers, Red Cardell, Peatbog Faeries, Lenahan, Lordryk, Croft No. 5, Enter the Haggis, Callanach, The Dreaming, Shooglenifty, Spirit of the West, the American Rogues, Homeland, Ashley MacIsaac, Mudmen, Wolfstone, The Paperboys, and Great Big Sea.